Stakeholder Theory Overview

 To provide an example of how stakeholder theory works in reality, let's use Cascade as an example.
 Say a few years down the line we decide that an IPO is the best course of direction for Cascade.
 The shareholders would obviously want to see the value of their stock rise, and we want this to happen as those shareholders have money invested in us.

 This is where stakeholder theory says that these investors are only one class of stakeholders involved.
-Stakeholder theory takes into account all our other stakeholders, such as employees, customers, contractors, etc. Meaning we can't only consider our investors when making a decision, we need to take into account all our other stakeholders when making decisions also.
+Stakeholder theory takes into account all our other stakeholders, such as employees, customers, contractors, etc. Meaning we can't only consider our investors in our decision-making process.
+We need to make a thorough stakeholder analysis and take into account their needs when making decisions.

 Applying the Stakeholder Approach to your Business